Welcome to Grounding Touch Doula Services!

 About My Services

-In my practice, I offer techniques and information to help simplify your pregnancy, birth and postpartum period by working to minimize pain, speed up labor, prevent medical interventions and give you a space to feel grounded and relaxed in your birth journey.
+In my practice, I offer a variety techniques and information to help simplify your pregnancy, birth and postpartum period by working to minimize pain, speed up labor, prevent medical interventions and give you a space to feel grounded and relaxed in your birth journey.

 Frequently Asked Questions